nick29581/rfcs/text/0000-match-ergonomics.md

 Each time a reference is matched using a _non-reference pattern_, it will automatically dereference the value and update the default binding mode:

-1. If the reference encountered is `&T`, set the default binding mode to `ref`.
+1. If the reference encountered is `&Pat`, set the default binding mode to `ref`.
-2. If the reference encountered is `&mut T`: if the current default binding mode is `ref`, it should remain `ref`.
+2. If the reference encountered is `&mut Pat`: if the current default binding mode is `ref`, it should remain `ref`.
 Otherwise, set the current binding mode to `ref mut T`.